Eugene Wilson (American football): New England Patriots

-Wilson was drafted by the Patriots in the second round (36th overall) of the 2003 NFL Draft.
+Wilson was selected by the Patriots in the second round (36th overall) of the 2003 NFL draft.
 He won Super Bowl XXXVIII in 2003 and Super Bowl XXXIX in 2004 with the New England Patriots.
-In Super Bowl XXXVII, he was successfully stiff armed by Muhsin Muhammad, resulting in a Super Bowl record 85 yard touchdown play.
+In Super Bowl XXXVII, he was successfully stiff armed by Muhsin Muhammad, resulting in a Super Bowl record 85-yard touchdown play.
 He recovered a fumble by Philadelphia Eagles tight end L.J.
 Smith in Super Bowl XXXIX before leaving the game after sustaining an injury on a kickoff.
-He also intercepted Pittsburgh Steelers quarterback Ben Roethlisberger twice in the Patriots 41-27 victory in the 2004 AFC Championship Game.
+He also intercepted Pittsburgh Steelers quarterback Ben Roethlisberger twice in the Patriots 41–27 victory in the 2004 AFC Championship Game.

 In 2007, in a Week 15 game against the New York Jets, Wilson returned a Kellen Clemens interception for a touchdown, making him the 21st Patriot to score a touchdown that season, tying an NFL record.

 Tampa Bay Buccaneers

 On March 14, 2008, the Tampa Bay Buccaneers signed Wilson to a one-year, $1.8 million contract including $500,000 guaranteed.
 However, Wilson was released on September 1, 2008.